piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 ## Fetching WALs from the Barman server

 The `barman recover` command can optionally configure PostgreSQL to fetch WALs from Barman during recovery.
-This is enabled by setting the `recovery_options` global/server configuration option to `get-wal`.
-If `recovery_options` is not set or is empty then Barman will instead copy the WALs required for recovery while executing the `barman recover` command.
+You can enable it by setting the `recovery_options` global/server configuration option to `get-wal`.
+If `recovery_options` isn't set or is empty, Barman will instead copy the WALs required for recovery while executing the `barman recover` command.

 The `--get-wal` and `--no-get-wal` options can be used to override the behaviour defined by recovery_options.
 Use `--get-wal` with `barman recover` to enable the fetching of WALs from the Barman server.
 Use `--no-get-wal` to disable it.

 ## Recovering compressed backups

-If a backup has been compressed using the `backup_compression` option then barman recover is able to uncompress the backup on recovery.
+If a backup has been compressed using the `backup_compression` option, `barman recover` is able to uncompress the backup on recovery.
 This is a multi-step process:

 1. The compressed backup files are copied to a staging directory on the local or remote server using rsync.
 2. The compressed files are uncompressed to the target directory.